Sydney is a haven for Backpackers.

 There will never be a dull moment with Sydney’s variety of culture, nightlife, and scenery, whatever your budget.

-With Sydney’s consistently good weather, great surf on Bondi & Manly and the beautiful harbour, topped off with the Sydney Harbour Bridge it is easy to see why backpackers come here and why they stay.
+Sydney’s consistently good weather, fabulous surf on Bondi and Manly and the beautiful Harbour to explore.

-The central point of Sydney, Circular Quay is the perfect spot to begin your travels around the city.
+The central point of Sydney, Circular Quay, is the perfect spot to begin your travels around the city.

-But you would of course be missing out.
+But you would, of course, be missing out.

-Just a short 400m walk to the east around the quay is an incredible architectural monument, a must see for all backpackers,
+A short 400m walk to the east around the Quay is an incredible architectural monument, a must-see for all backpackers,

-A continued trek to the east around the harbour’s edge leads you to the Royal Botanic Gardens.
+A continued trek to the east around the Harbour’s edge leads you to the Royal Botanic Gardens.